Happy Thanksgiving folks....

 She said:- "Well, if you're not staring at my boob's sweetie, what are you doing then?"

-and I am tinking to me-self’s, vair in da hell is dis lady keeping da money to pay for dis ride?
+Ole looked at her and said: "Vell, I am lookin and I'm lookin, and I am tinking to me-self’s, vair in da hell is dis lady keeping da money to pay for dis ride?

 Today's retiree story

 This is not a joke, just something that happened at Village at Riverwalk, an over 55 retirement community.
-The people who live there have small homes but often eat at the clubhouse where pancake breakfasts are served
+The people who live there have small homes but often eat at the clubhouse where pancake breakfasts are served.

 One morning one of the residents didn't show up for breakfast so my wife went and knocked on his door to see if everything was OK.
-She could hear him through the door and he said that he was running late and would be there shortly so she went back to the clubhouse dining area
+She could hear him through the door and he said that he was running late and would be there shortly so she went back to the clubhouse dining area.

 An hour later he still hadn't arrived so she went back to his house and she found him on the stairs to his lanai.
 He was coming down the stairs but was having a hell of time.
 He had a death grip on the hand rail and seemed to have trouble getting his legs to work right.
 She told him she was going to call an ambulance but he told her no, he wasn't in any pain and just wanted to have his breakfast.